 Anisha Anantapadmanabhan is a Master in City Planning candidate (2016) at MIT’s Department of Urban Studies and Planning.
 Her research interests include water resources management, pricing dynamics and innovative policymaking in the field.
 Having worked in the private and social sectors prior to graduate school, Anisha has a diverse background in finance, strategic planning and project implementation in the areas of rural education, public health, and environmental sustainability.

 Isadora Cruxen is a Master in City Planning candidate (2016) in the International Development Group at MIT's Department of Urban Studies and Planning.
 Prior to coming to MIT, Isadora worked as a research assistant at the Institute for Applied Economic Research in Brazil on projects about public participation in policy development.
 She was also involved in organizing and facilitating participatory processes, such as the elaboration of Brazil's Plan of Action for the Open Government Partnership.
 She is particularly interested in participatory planning, collective action, and water governance.
-She is currently the Lecture Series Chair of the MIT Water Club.
+She is currently the Co-Vice President of the MIT Water Club.

 MIT Spectrum Interview: "Lessons from the MIT Water Club"